89er Days Celebration

 The highlight of this annual celebration is the 89er Parade.
 Secure a spot on the sidelines and witness wagons, buggies, horses, round-up clubs, antique cars and marching bands stroll down the streets of downtown, historic Guthrie.
 The parade is held on Saturday at noon.

-The family friendly, action-packed 89er Rodeo is held at the fairgrounds arena Friday and Saturday night.
+The family friendly, action-packed 89er Rodeo is held at the fairgrounds arena Saturday night.
 Featuring a variety of traditional rodeo events including bareback and saddle bronc riding, calf roping, breakaway roping, team roping, barrel racing, bull riding and the popular mutton bustin' event for the kids, the event is fun for the whole family.

 - Monthly TravelOK eNewsletter